fromholdio/silverstripe-colorpalette/README.md

 Forked from heyday/silverstripe-colorpalette, applying PRs and fresh styling.
 2.x branch is compatible as a direct replacement of the original repo's 2.x branch.

-The active 3.x branch diverges from the original with additional features and breaking changes.
+The active 3.x branch diverges from the original with additional features and breaking changes:
+- Provide text labels per color and have them displayed to users
+- Set a full CSS background declaration per color rather than just a hex value (allowing for gradients/images/etc)
+- Can set some text string like "Aa" which will be placed on top of the color box (optional)
+- Set a CSS color value separate to the background value, which the text on top of the box will be colored (might have two different themes with same bg style but different text colour, for example)
+- Improved 'selected' visual treatment
+- Grouped field now subclasses the single version of the field and reduced repeated code

 ## Installation (with composer)